 This Sunday dinner staple is first fried and then baked to a crispy golden brown.
 Well-seasoned with oregano and sage, this classic is sure to satisfy diners at church potlucks or late-summer picnics, too.
 I love fixing it for family and friends. —Donna Kuhaupt, Slinger, Wisconsin

-There is no need for a special occasion to prepare this chicken recipe, because it makes every occasion special!
+Crispy, juicy and perfectly seasoned, this fried chicken lives up to its name.
+Summer reunions and neighborly gatherings will never be the same.
 When I was growing up, my parents had a farm, and every year, Dad would hire teenage boys to help by haying time.
 They looked forward to coming because they knew they would be treated to Mom's delicious fried chicken. —Lola Clifton, Vinton, Virginia

 Meet the Cook: My family - husband and our two sons, 11 and 8 - tell me they'd like me to fix chicken with this coating mix all of the time.
 I've had the recipe for years.
 In fact, I can't remember how I got it...just my many additions and deletions.